coryhw/smart-iframe-example/README.md

             console.error(`reject onDone - `, error);
         });
 ```
-* __onError__ _Invoked from the smart iframe to tell Upshow that the smart iframe has throw a fatal error and can not continue working_
+* __onError__ _Invoked from the smart iframe to tell Upshow that the smart iframe has thrown a fatal error and can not continue working_

 ```
     bridge.invoke('onError', [error])